weaveworks/weave/site/plugin/cni-plugin-how-to.md

 ###Caveats

 - The Weave Net router container must be running for CNI to allocate addresses
-- The CNI plugin does not add entries to Weave DNS.
+- The CNI plugin does not add entries to weaveDNS.